 You are responsible for paying your construction fee (see question regarding cancellation).
 Your new buyer may sign up to be a Google Fiber customer.

 Once your house is connected to Google Fiber, you can switch at any time.
-After you switch to the Gigabit or Gigabit+TV plan, any remaining construction fee will be waived as long as you do not cancel.
+After you switch to Fiber 100, Fiber 1000, or Fiber 1000 + TV, any remaining construction fee will be waived as long as you do not cancel.
 If you pre-paid your construction fee in full, we’ll credit you the pro-rated construction fee based on the months remaining in your first year of service.

 Google Fiber classifies an MDU (multi dwelling unit) as a property complex with 9 or more units.

 Thanks for your interest.
 We’d love to talk with you about bringing Google Fiber to your building.
 Please contact us and we can give you more details about the agreement that we would need in place to bring Google Fiber to your building.

 Once your building is under contract and we have wired your building for Google Fiber, we will reach out to you and let you know the next steps to getting Google Fiber.

 It takes a few days for Access Agreements to be processed and reflected on our website.
 Please check back in a few days.

 After your landlord or property manager has signed an agreement with Google Fiber, you may sign up at any time.
 We will still wire your building and unit, even if you do not sign up with Google Fiber.